Thurlestone: Louis Sheid

+Much of Louis Sheids wreck was dismantled during and after the Second World War, but her double bottom remains.
+It is now an inshore recreational dive site, and at extreme low tides the wreck is visible above water.

 Tourism

-Tourism is supported by self-catering houses and a hotel in the village.
+The village has self-catering houses and an hotel.
 About 60% of houses in the village are rented out at some time in the year.

 Wildlife

 In 2002, a 30-year-old female pygmy sperm whale was washed up on Thurlestone Beach.

 2005 saw two significant ornithological events (Devon Bird Report 2005):